Smile-NS/SimpleJson/README.md

 # What is this?
 SimpleJson is a library for writing or reading JSON easily.
 You can use as similar to Map.
-The library was made using [Jackson](https://github.com/FasterXML/jackson).
+This library was made using [Jackson](https://github.com/FasterXML/jackson).
 # Download
 * ver1.0.0:  [SimpleJson-1.0.0.jar](https://github.com/Smile-NS/SimpleJson/raw/master/target/SimpleJson-1.0.0.jar)
 #### maven